-3.4.1 With the exception of New Zealand passport holders and prescribed classes of persons under the Special Purpose visa framework, see para 3.4.8 and 3.4.9, all non-citizens are required to have a visa for travel to Australia.

-3.4.2 Carriers are required to ensure non-citizen passengers travelling to Australia hold, or are eligible to hold, a valid visa.
+- 3.4.1 With the exception of New Zealand passport holders and prescribed classes of persons under the Special Purpose visa framework, see para 3.4.12 and 3.4.13, all non-citizens are required to have a visa for travel to Australia. - 3.4.2 Carriers are required to ensure non-citizen passengers travelling to Australia hold, or are eligible to hold, a valid visa.
 Persons in possession of expired visas must not be carried to Australia.
 Visas for travel to Australia may be for either single or multiple journeys within the validity of the visa.
-Visas facilitate travel. but do not guarantee entry.
-Visitors who fail to satisfy border checks can be refused entry to Australia.

-3.4.3 The majority of visas granted will not be evidenced by a stick-in visa label in a passport as visa labels ceased to be issued from 01/09/2015.
-Existence of a visa should be verified by airlines at check-in via the APP system.

-3.4.4 There are two types of visas: temporary and permanent.

-3.4.5 Electronic Travel Authorities (ETAs) are temporary visas for short term stays for tourism or business visitor activities.

-3.4.6 Where capable, airlines may apply for ETA for tourist or short term business travel to bearers of passports issued by the following countries:
+Visas facilitate travel. but do not quarantee entry.
+Visitors who fail to satisfy border checks can be refused entry to Australia. - 3.4.3 The majority of visas granted will not be evidenced by a stick-in visa label in a passport as visa labels ceased to be issued from 01/09/2015.
+Existence of a visa should be verified by airlines at check-in via the Advanced Passenger Processing (APP) system. - 3.4.4 There are two types of visas: temporary and permanent. - 3.4.5 Electronic Travel Authorities (ETAs) are temporary visas for short term stays for tourism or business visitor activities. - 3.4.6 Individuals, travellers, airline representatives or registered travel agents may apply for an ETA, through the ETA APP, but the applicant or traveller must be physically present in order to meet the 'LIVE' image requirement for the ETA APP. - 3.4.7 Bearers of the following passports are eligible to apply for an ETA issued by the following countries:

-Andorra France Japan Norway Switzerland

-Austria Germany Liechtenstein Portugal Taiwan

-Belgium Greece Luxembourg San Marino United Kingdom

-Brunei Hong Kong Malaysia Singapore British Citizens/ Nationals Overseas

-Canada Iceland Malta South Korea USA

-Denmark Ireland Monaco Spain Vatican City

-Finland Italy Netherlands Sweden
+Andorra France Japan Norway Switzerland Austria Germany Liechtenstein Portugal Taiwan (excluding official diplomatic passports) Belgium Greece Luxembourg San Marino United Kingdom Brunei Hong Kong Malaysia Singapore (British Citizens and British Nationals Overseas) Canada Iceland Malta South Korea USA Denmark Ireland Monaco Spain Vatican City